“Beloved are human beings, for they are created in the image of God”-Pirkei Avot 3:18

 2. Challenging Land Confiscation in the Occupied Territories:

 RHR works to legally prevent or reverse the takeover of Palestinian lands in Area C, and ensure that Palestinian farmers can safely access those lands.
 We started working in villages in the South Hebron Hills, and we have recently expanded to the villages around Bethlehem as well as to a few villages in the Northern West Bank.
-We continually monitor the implementation of previous rulings on land access issues, and currently are working on 200 open cases relating to land confiscation and criminal charges and complaints lodged by Palestinian farmers against settlement security personnel.
+We continually monitor the implementation of previous rulings on land access issues, and currently are working on over 200 open cases relating to land confiscation, criminal charges and complaints lodged by Palestinian farmers against settlement security personnel.